 Bird-Safe Building Guidelines

 What have you tried to prevent birds from hitting windows?
-Tell us in our Birds and Windows Forum.
+Tell us in a comment.